axksel/KNNComputeShader/README.md

-# ParrallaxShaderWithRadius
+# KNNComputeShader
-A parrallax shader with radius in world positions
+A attempt at a KNN Compute shader